-Sophia Yan is an award-winning foreign correspondent for the Telegraph, and has covered East Asia for more than a decade.
+Sophia Yan is an award-winning senior foreign correspondent for the Telegraph, based in Istanbul.

-She is the host of the documentary series “Inside Xinjiang,” on China’s human rights abuses against the Uyghurs, and narrative podcasts “How To Become a Dictator,” about the rise of Chinese leader Xi Jinping, and “Hong Kong Silenced,” on how an entire city was muzzled in just one year.
+She is the host of several documentaries and narrative podcasts that investigate global human rights abuses and transnational repression, including “Inside Xinjiang,” on China’s human rights abuses against the Uyghurs, and narrative podcasts “How To Become a Dictator,” about the rise of Chinese leader Xi Jinping, and “Hong Kong Silenced,” on how an entire city was muzzled in just one year.

-Sophia reports extensively on human rights, investigating China’s crackdown against ethnic minority groups, and unveiling human trafficking networks between China and the US.
-Her work revealed at the start of the coronavirus pandemic that the Chinese government was not accurately reporting the death toll, and exposed how Chinese secret police tortured a British consulate worker.
+At the start of the coronavirus pandemic, her reporting revealed that the Chinese government was not accurately reporting the country’s death toll, and in 2019, exposed how Chinese secret police tortured a British consulate worker.

-She received the 2020 Marie Colvin Award for her coverage of China.
+She received the 2020 Marie Colvin Award for her coverage of China, where she was based for a decade.

 She previously covered government, business, and breaking news for CNN and Bloomberg, based in Hong Kong and Washington DC.
-Sophia lived in Japan as a 2015 Abe Journalist Fellow, reporting on gender inequality, was at one point based in Honolulu, and began her career at Time Magazine.
+Sophia lived in Japan as a 2015 Abe Journalist Fellow reporting on gender inequality, has also been based in Taipei and Honolulu, and began her career at Time Magazine.

 Sophia is frequently invited to moderate and speak at embassies, universities, and conferences, including the Oslo Freedom Forum, and is a regular contributor to the BBC and Monocle 24.
 She is on the board of NüVoices, a global editorial collective of women working on issues relating to China, and a host on its bi-weekly podcast.